cammac725/Sprint-Challenge-React-Smurfs/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

-- [ ] Explain the differences between `client-side routing` and `server-side routing`.
+- [x] Explain the differences between `client-side routing` and `server-side routing`.

+Server-side routing is when everything about a web app is handled on the server.
+Each time a request or refresh is made the server sneds the whole page again and it reloads completely.
+Client-side routing let us handle our page changes or resource requests using components that reload, not the entire page.

-- [ ] Which HTTP methods can be mapped to the CRUD acronym that we use when interfacing with APIs/Servers.
+- [x] Which HTTP methods can be mapped to the CRUD acronym that we use when interfacing with APIs/Servers.

+C - create - maps to the POST method
+R - read - maps to the GET method
+U - update - maps to the PUT method
+D - delete - maps to the DELETE method

-- [ ] Mention three tools we can use to make AJAX requests.
+- [x] Mention three tools we can use to make AJAX requests.

+Three tools we can use are the fetch() method, jQuery, or Axios libraries.

 ## Project Set Up